 If you’ve asked me to commission a piece of art, you can bet I am super excited!
-(If you are interested in commissioning art for your nursery or any other room, please contact me at email@example.com to see if I can meet your deadline this year.)
-Here is some information about the process of a commissioned collage.
+(If you are interested in commissioning art for your nursery or any other room, please contact me to see if I can meet your deadline this year.)
+Here is some information about the process of a commissioned artwork.

 Step One: Research (1 week)

 -We’ll converse about your likes and dislikes, ideas for the piece.

 -Have you commissioned art before?
 If so, please let me know how many pieces and what you liked or didn’t like about the process.

 -What do you want to see in your art?

 -What is the main emotion or attitude you would like to feel from the art?

 -Is there anything you don’t like about my art or don’t want to see in your piece?